-➤ Create, maintain, review and update a program of transportation system capital projects and operations support for a 4-Year period for each Urbanized Area (San Juan, Aguadilla and Under 200,000) consistent with the long-range planning activities and in compliance with all federal and state statutory requirements.
+Create, maintain, review and update a program of transportation system capital projects and operations support for a 4-Year period for each Urbanized Area (San Juan, Aguadilla and Under 200,000) consistent with the long-range planning activities and in compliance with all federal and state statutory requirements.

-- ➤ TIP 2017-2020 for San Juan Urbanized Area, approved on April 18, 2018 (Amendment #3, Administrative Modification). - > TIP 2017-2020 for Aguadilla Urbanized Area, approved on April 18, 2018 (Amendment #3, Administrative Modification). - ➤ TIP 2017-2020 for Urbanized Areas Under 200,000 Habitants, approved on April 27, 2018 (Amendment #3, Administrative Modification).
+- TIP 2019-2022 for San Juan Urbanized Area, approved on March 19, 2019. - TIP 2019-2022 for Aguadilla Urbanized Area, approved on March 19, 2019. - TIP 2019-2022 for Urbanized Areas Under 200,000 Habitants, March 19 2019.

-- The PRHTA staff in collaboration with each urbanized area Technical Committee will reviewed and submit to the three Policy Committee of each Urbanized Area (San Juan, Aguadilla, and the UZA's) the list of projects and transportation expending that will be included in the TIP. - ➤ Describe and prioritize the surface transportation programs and projects that receive federal funds, for every transportation mode, to be implemented during the program period. - ➤ Review scope of projects, priorities and schedule.
-This work is usually carried out between the months of January and June. - ➤ Maintain ongoing activities to monitor and report on progress and status of programmed projects. - ➤ Prepare document for MPO Committees, and Board review and approval. - > Seek endorsement of TIP document by all MPO Committees, including the MPO Policy Committee. - ➤ Refine the Prioritization Process to consider the results of the LRTP, and performance measures developed. - ➤ Coordinate the public participation meetings for compliance with FAST-ACT, in developing the TIP and STIP. - > Publish the interactive TIP on the PBMPO website for use by the public and other agencies - > Prepare an annual list of projects for which Federal funds (FTA) were obligated for inclusion in the TIP - ➤ Solicit and evaluate applications for the Transportation Alternatives Program and any competitive funding made available from Surface Transportation Program (SU) Funds
+- The PRHTA staff in collaboration with each urbanized area Technical Committee will reviewed and submit to the three Policy Committee of each Urbanized Area (San Juan, Aguadilla, and the UZA's) the list of projects and transportation expending that will be included in the TIP. - Describe and prioritize the surface transportation programs and projects that receive federal funds, for every transportation mode, to be implemented during the program period. - Review scope of projects, priorities and schedule.
+This work is usually carried out between the months of January and June. - Maintain ongoing activities to monitor and report on progress and status of programmed projects. - Prepare document for MPO Committees, and Board review and approval. - Seek endorsement of TIP document by all MPO Committees, including the MPO Policy Committee. - Refine the Prioritization Process to consider the results of the LRTP, and performance measures developed. - Coordinate the public participation meetings for compliance with FAST-

+- ACT, in developing the TIP and STIP. - Publish the interactive TIP on the PBMPO website for use by the public and other agencies - Prepare an annual list of projects for which Federal funds (FTA) were obligated for inclusion in the TIP - Solicit and evaluate applications for the Transportation Alternatives Program and any competitive funding made available from Surface Transportation Program (SU) Funds

-- ➤ TIP 2018-2021 for San Juan Urbanized Area - ➤ TIP 2018-2021 for Aguadilla Urbanized Area - >TIP 2018-2021 for Urbanized Areas Under 200,000
+- TIP 2019-2022 for San Juan Urbanized Area (Amendment #2) - TIP 2018-2021 for Aguadilla Urbanized Area (Amendment #2) - TIP 2018-2021 for Urbanized Areas Under 200,000 (Amendment #2)